 The securities portfolio is subject to the volatility and risk in the financial markets.
 The risk in financial markets affects the Company in the same way that it affects other institutional and individual investors.
 The Company's investment portfolio includes corporate bonds.
 If, because of economic hardship, the corporate issuers were to default, there could be a delay in the payment of interest, or there could be a loss of principal and accrued interest.
 To date, there have been no defaults in any of the corporate bonds held in the portfolio.
 The Company's investment portfolio also contains a large percentage of municipal bonds.
-If economic forces reduce the ability of states and municipalities to make scheduled principal and interest payments on their outstanding indebtedness.
-If their income from taxes and other sources declines significantly, states and municipalities could default on their bond obligations.
+If economic forces reduce the ability of states and municipalities to make scheduled principal and interest payments on their outstanding indebtedness, or if their income from taxes and other sources declines significantly, states and municipalities could default on their bond obligations.
 There have been no defaults among the municipal bonds in the Company's investment portfolio.
+The fair value of our bond portfolio is affected by interest rates.
+The fair value of available for sale securities is reflected on the Company's balance sheet, while held to maturity securities are reported at amortized cost.